michaeldegroot/mysql-cache/readme.md

     db.flushAll(); // Flush the cache.

-    db.TTL = 5; // Amount of Time To Live for a cache key.
+    db.TTL = 60; // Change amount of Time To Live in seconds for a cache key in realtime.

-#  How do I use it?
+##  How do I use it?

-## 1. Start by installing the package:
+### 1. Start by installing the package:
     npm install mysql-cache

-## 2. Put this in your nodejs server file:
+### 2. Put this in your nodejs server file:

     // Require the module.
     var db = require('mysql-cache');